World's Fair Park: History

 Before the fair, the site was used as a railroad yard.
 The land was converted into park space for the 1982 World's Fair.
 After the fair closed in October 1982, the site was cleaned up; the city had to demolish pavilions, remove graffiti, and remove homeless individuals from the remaining abandoned buildings.
-Through-out the rest of the 1980s and into the early 1990s, the Sunsphere and U.S. Pavilion were left without tenants.
+Throughout the rest of the 1980s and into the early 1990s, the Sunsphere and U.S. Pavilion were left without tenants.
 In 1991, the U.S. Pavilion was demolished by implosion due to structural damage caused by neglect.
 In 2007, the Sunsphere began to see occupancy.
-Today, it currently houses offices and an public observation deck.
+Today, it currently houses offices and a public observation deck.

 In 2018, the Knoxville City Council approved a $2.5-million renovation of the Sunsphere and Amphitheater, updating the Sunsphere's elevators, replacing HVAC units, repairing windows, and repainting the exterior of both structures.
 In 2019, the park's performance lawn closed for a $3 million renovation, and reopened later in July of the same year.
 In 2019, the Knoxville Marathon's finish line was relocated to the park, due to renovations at Neyland Stadium, the location of the original finish line.